 Every month the Editor-in-Chiefs of the journals select one paper as their chosen ‘Paper of the Month’ (PoM).
 PoMs are selected as being of particular interest for originality, and/or because they challenge previous concepts or advances in nutritional science and public health.
 Each PoM is freely available for four weeks and is accompanied by a blog written by the author/s summarising their research.

-The Paper of the Month for February is 'Drinking for Two: Breastfeeding the Developing Baby’s Gut Microbiota'.
-The blog is written by author Martha F. Endika.
-The paper is published in the Gut Microbiome journal and is free to access for one month.
+The Paper of the Month for March is 'Examining public support for comprehensive policy packages to tackle unhealthy food environments'.
+The blog is written by author Simone Wahnschafft.
+The paper is published in the Public Health Nutrition journal and is free to access for one month.

 Previous Papers of the month